 Toddler teeth need cleaning twice a day.
 Use a small, soft toothbrush designed for children under two years old.
 Just use water on the toothbrush until your child is 18 months old, unless your dentist advises you otherwise.

-If you are looking for an Indianapolis dentist that loves kids, consider Dr. Amy Marckese as the dentist for your whole family.
-Enjoy the convenience that a family dentist offers and feel comfortable knowing that you’ll receive comprehensive, advanced family dental care in a state-of-the-art facility.
+If you are looking for an Indianapolis dentist that loves kids, choose Dr. Amy Marckese as the dentist for your whole family.
+Enjoy the convenience that a family dentist offers and feel comfortable knowing that you’ll receive thorough modern family dental care in a state-of-the-art dental practice.